 - LTV:CAC =3:1 is considered to be the minimum value required for the successful and sustainable growth of a company.
 The ideal LTV:CAC ratio lies between 3:1 and 5:1.
 A value in this range indicates not only a great business model but also a great team managing the CAC-LTV-pricing strategy triangle.

-LTV:CAC Calculator: enter your values bellow
+LTV:CAC Calculator: enter your values below

 LTV:CAC related challenges in subscription businesses

-- In order to undestand better the situation additional parameters should be analyzed as well.
+- In order to better undestand the situation, additional parameters should be analyzed as well.